-- (4) Woman manager ratio, ratio of men employees taking childcare leave, and men and women employees average pay difference - 1) The Company
+(4) Woman manager ratio, ratio of men employees taking childcare leave, and men and women employees average pay difference

-Current fiscal year Woman manager ratio (%) Ratio of men employees taking childcare leave (%) Men and women em ployees average pay (Note 3) y difference (%) (Note 1) (Note 2) All employees Regular employees Non-regular employees 10.7 51.4 82.5 79.0 81.6
+1) The Company

-Notes: 1.
-Calculated pursuant to the provisions of the Act on the Promotion of Women's Active Engagement in Professional Life (Act No. 64 of 2015).
-Secondees are counted as employees of the hosting company.
+Current fiscal year Woman manager ratio (%) Ratio of men employees taking childcare leave (%) Men and women employees average pay difference (%) (Note 3) (Note 1) (Note 2) All employees Regular employees Non-regular employees 11.5 65.5 83.8 81.0 81.0

-- 2. Calculated pursuant to the provisions of the Act on the Welfare of Workers who Take Care of Children or other Family Members Including Child Care and Family Care Leave (Act No. 76 of 1991).
-The figure shows the ratio of men employees who take childcare leave set forth in Article 71-4, Item 1 of the Ordinance for Enforcement of the said Act (Ministry of Labor Ordinance No. 25 of 1991).
+- Notes: 1.
+Calculated pursuant to "The provisions of the Act on the Promotion of Women's Active Engagement in Professional Life" (Act No. 64 of 2015).
+Secondees are counted as employees of the hosting company. - 2.
+Calculated pursuant to "The provisions of the Act on the Welfare of Workers who Take Care of Children or other Family Members Including Child Care and Family Care Leave" (Act No. 76 of 1991).
+The figure shows the ratio of men employees who take childcare leave set forth in Article 71-6, Item 1 of "The Ordinance for Enforcement of the said Act" (Ministry of Labor Ordinance No. 25 of 1991).
 Secondees are counted as employees of the hosting company. - 3.
-Calculated pursuant to the provisions of the Act on the Promotion of Women's Active Engagement in Professional Life (Act No. 64 of 2015).
+Calculated pursuant to "The provisions of the Act on the Promotion of Women's Active Engagement in Professional Life" (Act No. 64 of 2015).
 Secondees are counted as employees of the home company.
 It shows the ratio of the average pay of women employees to that of men employees, calculated by dividing the total amount paid, including salaries, allowances, and bonuses, by the number of employees.
 Although there is a gap in average pay per person due to differences in the management composition of men and women employees, there is no difference in treatment between men and women employees in pay.